 California Invasive Plant Council

-Cal-IPC is interested in weeds on the
+Cal-IPC is interested in new weeds and weeds listed on the

 Cal-IPC Inventory list.

-The Weed Manager System
+Calflora's Weed Manager |

 to track weed infestations and treatments over time.

-While the Bay Area Early Detection Network (BAEDN) was active,
+When the Bay Area Early Detection Network (BAEDN) was active,

 Calflora worked closely with them to collect

 observations of plants on the

 Bay Area Early Detection Weeds list.